 - Social media accounts.
 Facebook or Instagram accounts are a common part of most sales made on Exchange.
-If you've agreed to take ownership of these accounts, ensure that the seller makes you the new store owner.
+If you've agreed to take ownership of these accounts, verify that the seller has given you access to them.

 - Advertising accounts.
-Google Adwords can be a very useful tool when it comes to spreading the word bout your business.
+Google Adwords can be a very useful tool when it comes to spreading the word about your business.

 - Apps.
 Most Shopify businesses use a variety of apps to function.
 Because many apps are created by third-party developers and not Shopify, their account information needs to be handed over to you by the seller.
 If you're purchasing a dropshipping or print on demand business, it's especially important that you ensure the seller transfers ownership of fulfillment apps like Oberlo or Printful.

 - Physical Inventory.
 If your purchase includes physical inventory, ensure that the seller has shipped the inventory to you for your inspection.
 Always ask the seller to provide you with tracking information for the shipment.

 It's not uncommon for a seller to request that you give them your contact information (including physical address) to properly transfer ownership of assets to you.
 While the Shopify Accounts team transfers ownership, the seller is responsible for transferring all agreed-upon assets to you.

 What not to do during your inspection period